camilne/toy-compiler/README.md

 mkdir build && cd build && cmake .. && make
 ```

-This will generate an executable called *compiler* and an executable called *tests*.
-The program *compiler* accepts a program through `stdin` and outputs the compiled program to `stdout`.
+This will generate an executable called *compiler* which accepts a program through `stdin` and outputs the compiled program to `stdout`.

 The compiler currently supports a few command line options: